velvetkevorkian/website-2021/posts/blog/net-art-research-pt-ii-complexification-net.md

 may have guessed from some of [my previous posts](/blog/variations-on-a-theme-processing-sketches/).

-The works here aren\'t just technical exercises; despite being essentially a collection of fairly advanced software, each of them has a striking beauty about it, with a unified colour palette linking them into a single body of work.
+The works here aren't just technical exercises; despite being essentially a collection of fairly advanced software, each of them has a striking beauty about it, with a unified colour palette linking them into a single body of work.
 They exhibit a wonderful sketchiness, and